 Do local junk car buyers need to be licensed and insured?

-Yes, local junk car buyers are required to be licensed and insured to legally purchase junk cars.
+Yes, local junk car buyers are required to be licensed and insured to purchase junk cars legally.
 Before selling a vehicle to a junk car buyer, the seller should ask whether or not the business is licensed.
 In the case of a middleman who is generating leads for a junk car buyer, they may not need to be licensed.
-However, it means less cash in the pocket of the seller as the middle service incurs a fee as well.
+However, it means less cash in the seller's pocket as the middle service also incurs a fee.

 Sellers should be wary of businesses that are operating without the proper licensing.
 This spells trouble later on and is a sign that the junk car buyer isn’t as experienced or above board in their operations.
-The licensing requirements differs by state but oftentimes junk yards need to be licensed as salvage dealers if they are in the business of purchasing, selling, and rebuilding vehicles.
-There may be other licensing requirements for businesses that are reselling used car parts, as many junkyards do.
+The licensing requirements differ by state, but junkyards frequently need to be licensed as salvage dealers if they purchase, sell, and rebuild vehicles.
+There may be other licensing requirements for businesses reselling used car parts, as many junkyards do.

 What is the role of local junk car buyers in the vehicle recycling industry?

-What is the difference between local junk car buyers and private junk car buyers?
+What is the difference between local and private junk car buyers?

 Local junk car buyers operate as a business and are licensed and regulated.
-Whereas private junk car buyers are individuals that buy junkers for a hobby.
+At the same time, private junk car buyers buy junkers for a hobby.

 How do local junk car buyers make money?